Lem0n10/Lem0n10-Docker-CTP/Document/report.md

 A multistage build can be usefull because it can help to write a readable Dockerfile but howerver the main purpose of this build is to simplified the file and to leave behind the JDK and Maven to just let the JRE in the final image.

+# 2-1 What are testcontainers?

+Testcontainers is basically just a Java library that provide you simple interface to write and un run your integration test.